 While walking back from the plane’s restroom, I glanced at the rows of glowing seat-back TVs in front of me, only to see the headlines on every major news network.
 My heart sank as I made my way back to my own seat and tuned to the coverage, and as the statements rolled in: Tim Cook, Mark Zuckerberg, Bob Iger, Warren Buffett, Bill Gates, President Obama.
 And I didn’t even have access to the Internet, where it seems as though everybody on every social network has something to share about how Steve Jobs affected them.

-Like I said when he walked away from the CEO role, there was a time I thought I would be done with technology writing when Steve Jobs wasn’t a part of that world.
+when he walked away from the CEO role, there was a time I thought I would be done with technology writing when Steve Jobs wasn’t a part of that world.
 Certainly, there’s a part of me that feels that far more keenly today than six weeks ago.

 But really, Steve Jobs’s impact will always be felt in the technology world; his legacy is that pervasive.
 Even as I looked around the plane, I saw more Macs, iPhones, and iPads than I could count.